neo-sam/mysysprep/README.md

 git clone or download this repository into your U disk.

-## Get Your Required Installers
+## Get Your Required Packages

-Recommended free open-source softwares, save them into `./installers`:
+Recommended free open-source softwares, save them into `./packages`:

 TRANSLATION: [中文](./GETAPPS-IN-CHINA.md)